 When grading your yard, use a transit level and stakes to map your topology and identify low spots.
 Then, add soil and fill to direct water away from your home’s perimeter and any liquidambar trees.
 Make sure to slope soil gradually over 10-15 feet for a natural look.
 After heavy rain, check that water flows away from the foundations.
 Re-spread mulch to a depth of 5-10cm to assist absorption.

-For a typical 15x15m Sydney yard, re-grading is fairly low cost and can be done in 1-2 days.
+For a typical 15x15m Sydney yard, re-grading is pretty low cost and can be done in 1-2 days.
 This relatively small investment can pay off for years by keeping your landscape dry.
 Ensure any landscaping matches the new graded contours.

 Constructing Efficient Gravel Gardens